The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Scotland: Jonathan Epstein of

 Afternoon tea.
 It’s a tradition and a total treat.
 At the Old Course Hotel, the scones and finger sandwiches are served in a clubby room with sensational views of the golf course and the sea.

 The top of Arthur’s Seat in Edinburgh.
 You shouldn’t just gaze up at this dormant volcano in the middle of the city; you should stroll up the mount to take in the fresh air and views at the top.
 Alternatively, you can drive to the top, where there’s plenty of parking.

 What to See and Do

 St. Andrews.
 Too many people think St. Andrews is just about golf.
 The city is actually so romantic that it brought Will and Kate (the Prince and Princess of Wales) met while studying at its picturesque university (you may know them now as the Duke and Duchess of Cambridge).
-St. Andrews is a charming seaside town on the North Sea, and there is so much history here, as well as many lovely independent shops.
-I strongly suggest strolling the ruins of St. Andrews Castle and St. Andrews Cathedral.
+St. Andrews is a charming seaside town on the North Sea, and there is so much history here—which you can discover while strolling the ruins of St. Andrews Castle and St. Andrews Cathedral—as well as many lovely independent shops.
 A jog on the beach is also in order; you might recognize it from Chariots of Fire!

 Glencoe.
 Anyone passionate about scenic drives or hikes must visit the majestic Glencoe Valley.
 No matter what time of year you visit, it always looks magnificent.
 The light hits this valley from so many different angles, and the colors are always changing.
 Even in pouring rain, Glencoe puts you in a trance as waterfalls cascade onto the valley floor.
-There is also sad history here, and our hand-picked guides do a great job of telling the tragic tale that led to the intense animosity between two Scottish clans, the Campbells and the MacDonalds.
+There is also sad history here, and Jonathan’s hand-picked private guides do a great job of telling the tragic tale that led to the intense animosity between two Scottish clans, the Campbells and the MacDonalds.